 Estate litigation can be complex, especially if the deceased person’s will could be invalid or their intent was not clear.
 If you are defending an estate from a contest or planning to challenge the validity of a will, you need to understand the potential outcomes and how they could affect you.

 Scott Vicknair Law’s team of succession attorneys can help you review the will, the viability of a challenge, and the deceased person’s other estate plans, if any.
-Please call us at 504-264-1057 to schedule a consultation.
+Please call us at 504-264-1057 to get started on your case today.